SumaiyaTarannumNoor/okg_Sony/README.md

 - `SERPAPI_API_KEY`: API key for accessing SERPAPI services.

 ## Dataset
-[Data Folder](https://[github.com/wang1946may7/OKG/tree/main/dataset](https://github.com/wang1946may7/OKG/tree/main/dataset)) - See this folder for more details on our datasets.
+[Dataset](https://github.com/wang1946may7/OKG/tree/main/dataset) - See this folder for more details on our datasets.
 Accessed on October 1, 2024.

 ## Usage
 Run the main script: